Writing-with-Digital-Technologies-f15/responses/wk9/dita-team-3/task-analysis-wk9.md

 8. **What is the sequence of tasks?**
 	1. Open Internet browser.
 	2. Navigate to Github.
-    	a.
-Login to Github.
+    3. Login to Github.
-	3. Navigate to Prose.io.
+	4. Navigate to Prose.io.
-    	a.
-Click "Authorize on Github" button.
+    5. Click "Authorize on Github" button.
-        b.
-Click on "responses" project.
+    6. Click on "responses" project.
-        c.
-Click on appropriate assignment folder (ex. wk 9).
+    7. Click on appropriate assignment folder (ex. wk 9).
-        d.
-CLick on assigned team folder.
+    8. Click on assigned team folder.
-    4. Click "New File" button to create new markup file
+    9. Click "New File" button to create new markup file.
-    	a.
-Rename file using the following format: "LastName-FirstInitial-Wk#".
+    10. Rename file using the following format: "LastName-FirstInitial-Wk#".
-        b.
-Replace text in the editor with your content.
+    11. Replace text in the editor with your content.
-    5. Click "Save" button on the right.
+    12. Click "Save" button on the right.
-    6. Click "Commit" to publish changes to Github.
+    13. Click "Commit" to publish changes to Github.
 9. **What is the expected result?**
     * Content is published to Github to be viewed by fellow students and instructor for discussion.